 - Currently and in the planned future, there are no Level R or C Rulers.
 This could cause problems with the balance of the game and be difficult to integrate into decks.
 It would also ruin some of the design space.

 - Reprints of existing cards into Ruler are planned.
-So far, Knightmon and Rapidmon are being confirmed as future Rulers.
+So far, Knightmon and Rapidmon are confirmed as future Rulers.

-- You’ll probably see a lot of Royal Knights depicted as Ruler, but not every traditional “Virus Buster” is going to make it in.
+- You won’t see every traditional “Virus Buster” as Ruler.
 That’s why the name changed.
 These are not virus busters.